agenosov/sdn_sandbox/ryu_indepth_part1.md

 ### Loading apps & context

 * AppManager attempts to load each specified application by first importing a module corresponding to the app's name and than by making an inspection of imported module.
-Module must define a subclass of RyuApp - only in this case inspection will be passed and defined class will be returned (see *ryu.base.app_manager.AppManager.load_apps*) in order to be saved inside a dictionary which maps application names to corresponding classes.
-This is *the stage of applications loading*.
+Module must define a subclass of RyuApp - only in this case inspection will be passed and defined class will be returned in order to be saved inside a dictionary which maps application names to corresponding classes.

-* The dictionary mapping app names to corresponding classes will be required for apps instantiation.
+  This is *the stage of applications loading* (see *ryu.base.app_manager.AppManager.load_apps*).
+The dictionary mapping app names to corresponding classes will be required for apps instantiation.

 * In this stage AppManager also creates all *context classes* - these are classes which other applications want to use.